Institutional Review Process

 Current IRB Members

-Institutional Member: Hans Momplaisir, Assistant Professor of Sociology, College of Arts and Sciences
+Institutional Member: Hans Momplaisir, Assistant Professor of Sociology

-Community Member: Ometha Lewis-Jack, Associate of Professor of Psychology Bowie State
+Community Member: Ometha Lewis-Jack, Associate Professor and Chair of Psychology, Bowie State University

 All research projects conducted by faculty or students of Trinity that involves human subjects must submit a complete IRB Application.
 While some projects may be deemed exempt from review and other may receive an expedited review, this will be determined by the IRB Board Chair.